Superabelian logics: Abelian logic and its expansions

-A set of (finitary) consecutions closed under arbitrary substitutions (i.e.\ endomorphisms on $\alg{\Fm{L}}$ which are extended to consecutions in an obvious way) is called a (finitary) \emph{axiomatic system} and its elements are called (in)finitary rules are just axioms if the set of premises is empty.
+A set of consecutions closed under arbitrary substitutions (i.e.\ endomorphisms on $\alg{\Fm{L}}$, which are extended to consecutions in an obvious way) is called an \emph{axiomatic system}.
+An element $\Gamma \wdash \f$ of the set is called an \emph{axiom}, a \emph{finitary rule} or an \emph{infinitary rule} depending on the cardinality of $\Gamma$.
+An axiomatic system is called \emph{infinitary} if it contains at least one infinitary rule, otherwise it is called \emph{finitary}.

-As we allow infinitary rules, our notion of the proof cannot be the usual finite sequence of formulas, but it has to be a tree with no infinite branches (for details see~\cite{Cintula-Noguera:TheBook}).
-Having the notion of proof, we can define logics:
+Given an axiomatic system $\AS$ we write $\Gamma\vdash_\AS \f$ if there is a proof of $\f$ from $\Gamma$ in $\AS$.
+Note that, as we allow infinitary rules, our notion of proof cannot be the usual finite sequence of formulas, but it has to be a tree with no infinite branches (for details see~\cite{Cintula-Noguera:TheBook}).
+We say that $\AS$ is a presentation (an axiomatic system) of logic $\logic{L}$ if $\logic{L} = {\vdash_\AS}$.
+Consequently, we can trivially observe that every (finitary) logic possesses a (finitary) presentation.